Thorrdu/CUTC/readme.md

 # 🚀 Cursor Unlimited Tool Calls (CUTC)

-**CUTC** is an ultra-simplified rules system designed for **Cursor IDE**, **Windsurf**, or any other agent-based coding assistant that supports tool calls.
+**CUTC** is an ultra-minimalist tool designed for **Cursor IDE**, **Windsurf**, or any other agent-based coding assistant that supports tool calls.
 It helps you get the **maximum value from your monthly tool call allowance** by running your tasks in a loop with user input—without restarting the chat every time.

 > **Important Note:** This only works with **Agent Mode**